 Five Horror Novels Scarier Than Their Movies

-Found this article relevant?Shadi Barakat, Jacab Mathew, Simon Owens and 10 others found this witty
+Found this article relevant?Shadi Barakat, Simon Owens, Christine Call and 9 others found this witty

 If you’re anything like us, it’s around this time of the year that you realise you’d love to be knee deep in a good horror novel in time for Halloween.
 Of course, getting to the scary part of a good book by Halloween night means that you’ll need to start thinking about the kind of book you want to read now.
 For those of us who don’t read a lot of horror, it can be tough to know what to expect heading into a book.